 You mentioned Karma to Burn before.
 Their first album, what was the situation with the vocalist as opposed to the band wanting to be instrumental.
 What happened there?

 God, you’re asking all the right questions.
 Basically, we saw Karma to Burn for the first time here in New York at a club called Brownies, myself and Howie Abrams, the guy who led the charge in signing the band.
 We saw them as an instrumental trio and were just absolutely floored at the power.
 You could listen to Karma to Burn even without vocals and it was still captivating, at least for one record.
 It might wear thin after a while, especially with songs called “Thirty-Nine,” “Forty,” “Forty-Two,” it’s a little hard to keep track at that point.
 But we did see Karma and we were absolutely floored and we thought, “God, if these guys get a singer there’s gonna be no stopping them!”
 At the time we signed the band, the whole courtship process and signing the band, the band at that point did want to get a singer and agreed to get a singer, and it was only after frustration of not finding someone that I think the band realized, “Hey, maybe we’re better without a singer, we’re more unique this way, we don’t need a singer.”
 At that point, they told us “No singer,” and we were objecting because we signed them with the intention of getting a singer, and as I said, that was laid out from the beginning and when we signed them, they said, “Yes, we are going to get a singer.”
 So they kind of changed the game on us, and they had already recorded the entire record prior to having a singer, figuring, “We’ll get the singer and he’ll just go in and lay down the tracks.”
-Eventually, do to pressure from us, the band still couldn’t find a singer and had a local friend of theirs, Jason Jarosz, come in and put down vocals.
+Eventually, due to pressure from us, the band still couldn’t find a singer and had a local friend of theirs, Jason Jarosz, come in and put down vocals.
 Not traditional vocals at all, but these really sinister, kind of strange, as you can hear on the record, kind of weird vocals, that we thought were cool, even though they were not typical vocals at all.
 It kind of gave the whole thing an eerie, avant garde feeling.
 So we accepted it, we were okay with it, but I think in the end, it really wasn’t the type of vocals we imagined.
 I think we were settling at that point, just because we wanted to get the record out.
 The band went along with it to appease us, but in the end I don’t think they liked this guy’s vocals.
 They were very rebellious and were like, “Fuck this, we don’t want a singer,” so they basically parted ways with this guy and decided to continue on as an instrumental band and at that point we weren’t interested in continuing, so we dropped them.
 But then, Howie Abrams, who had signed them, was still really good friends with the band and I guess partnered up with a friend of his and financed the band to continue recording, and that’s when they did the Wild Wonderful Purgatory record, the second record.
 Being that Howie was no longer with Roadrunner but had a relationship with us, once again we decided to license the record for Europe.
 In general, we’re a lot less picky what we put out in Europe than what we put out here.
 In Europe, we’ve traditionally put out more product, more licensed product.
 For the European side of Roadrunner, basically anything goes, because we feel the American side of the company is the public face of Roadrunner we’re known for our American roster, that’s how people judge Roadrunner, whereas in Europe, we’ve always put out more product and more licensed product and so forth.
 Ironically enough, even though the relationship with Karma to Burn ended with a little bit of acrimony, things were repaired and we actually continued with them in Europe and put out Wild Wonderful Purgatory.
 In the end, maybe the band were right.
 People seemed to like them as an instrumental band, and it’s fun to listen to, but I think it wears thin once you get four and five records deep.
 Perhaps the first record would have been better without the vocals, I don’t know and I guess we’ll let the fans decide that.
 Some of those songs on the first record did appear instrumentally on an EP even before the vocals were added, so you can hear those versions.

 And there are a couple tracks on there that are instrumental anyway.